External Constraint Handling for Solving Optimal Control Problems with Simultaneous Approaches and Interior Point Methods: External Constraint Handling

-The interior point method (IPM) for solving NLPs was introduced in the early 1960s \cite{fiacco1963programming,fiacco1964sequential,fiacco1966extensions}, and has became very popular in numerical optimal control.
-The fundamental idea is to augment the objective function with barrier functions of constraints in order to enforce their satisfaction.
-As a result, potential solutions will iterate only in the feasible region following the so-called central path, resulting in a very efficient algorithm.
+Interior point methods (IPMs) for solving NLPs were introduced in the early 1960s \cite{fiacco1963programming,fiacco1964sequential,fiacco1966extensions} and have became very popular in numerical optimal control.
+The idea is to augment the objective function with barrier functions of constraints in order to enforce their satisfaction.
+Potential solutions will iterate only in the feasible region following the so-called central path, resulting in a very efficient algorithm.

-Standard interior point methods are very sensitive to the choice of a starting point.
-To ensure the initial guess to be strictly feasible with respect to constraints, various initialization methods were developed (e.g. \cite{mehrotra1992implementation} and the collective study in \cite{betts2010practical}) and implemented in modern IPM solvers, generally requiring the solution of a sparse linear least squares problem.
+Standard interior point methods are sensitive to the choice of a starting point.
+To ensure that the initial guess is strictly feasible with respect to constraints, various initialization methods have been developed (e.g.\ \cite{mehrotra1992implementation} and the collective study in \cite{betts2010practical}) and implemented in modern solvers.

-To ensure reliable and efficient computation of the initialization algorithm as well as the subsequent NLP iterations, several criteria~\cite{gondzio2016crash} can be formulated regarding ideal initial guesses with IPM: \begin{itemize} \item it should satisfy or be close to primal and dual feasibility \item it should be close to the central path \item it should be as close to optimality as possible \end{itemize}
+To ensure reliable and efficient computation of the initialization algorithm, as well as the subsequent NLP iterations, several criteria~\cite{gondzio2016crash} can be formulated regarding ideal initial points for IPMs.
+The ideal initial point should: \begin{itemize} \item satisfy or be close to primal and dual feasibility, \item be close to the central path, \item be as close to optimality as possible. \end{itemize}

 Because of these characteristics, external constraint handling schemes developed for active-set based SQP solvers, such as \cite{chung2009external}, are not suitable for IPM-based solvers.
 By first solving the unconstrained problem and gradually adding constraints based on the constraint violation error, the solution of previous solves will all be infeasible for the new OCP formulation, and the solution may undergo drastic changes as well.
 For IPM-based NLP solvers, this would lead to a higher computational overhead for initialization, as well as higher chances for the iterations to frequently enter the slow and unreliable feasibility restoration phase.